 The seminar will focus on this interesting Israeli cyber security eco-system case study.
 It will start with the theoretical explanation of eco-systems in general and the Israeli strategy to form 3 eco-systems that together have been transformed into a one leading eco-system.
-It will then continue with 4 full days visits to the places where the Israeli cyber security ecosystems could be viewed and understood.

 Examining whether and how the introduction of new forms of technologies change the links between citizens and governments, mediated via the media and elections, through challenging existing theories.

 The course discusses what the international system is and how this system is affected by the emergence of the cyber domain.
 From this perspective, the course attempts to explore both how cyber technologies affect international relations, and whether and to what extent IR theories and paradigms are able to provide an account to these interactions.
 Toward these goals, in each class we consider a key theoretical research illuminating the international system or a specific aspect of it, as well as a research that implements that approach in the study of international relations in the cyber domain.

 Human history witnessed technological revolutions in the past: Starting with the technology of Agricultural Revolution some 30,000 years ago, continuing with the Industrial Revolution some 200 years ago and up to the current Information Revolution.
 Like the former revolutions, the current one has a wide implication on almost every field of our life: Economy, fabric of Society, Security, Political systems etc. The course will describe those implications, and their relation to the dominant technology of our time: the digital computer.